Lannie Flowers

 Lannie Flowers is an American power pop musician from Kennedale, Texas.

 At age twelve, Lannie became infatuated with the guitar.
-He attempted attending university, but eventually dropped out and pursued his dream of living life as a musician.
+He attempted to attend university, but eventually dropped out and pursued his dream of living life as a musician.
 Lannie's influences feature T. Rex, David Bowie, and Mott the Hoople.
 Lannie is currently residing in Kennedale, Texas with his wife Linda, and daughter.

 The Pengwins

-Lannie Flowers’ formed The Pengwins in while he was in high school (1976) and lasted until the early 1990s.
+Lannie Flowers’ formed The Pengwins while he was in high school (1976) and lasted until the early 1990s.
 The story behind the name The Pengwins, comes from up "when the band was asked about a song they were playing and the bass player said they were going to have sixty-nine penguins singing in the background and for some reason, the name just stuck."
 The Pengwins’ members include Lannie Flowers guitar and vocals, Alan Petsche with guitar and vocals, Delbert Raines bassist, and Danny Wilkerson the drummer.

 The Pengwin's first album includes "Life After High School", produced by Fabb Records in 1978, showcasing the song "Life After High School".
 In 1981, The Pengwins contributed another album titled Small Vacation, by Artic Records.
 In 1988, The Pengwins constructed another album "Mad About the Band", produced by Circle Records.
 Their most recent album contains "Life After High School", in 2004 by Aaron Avenue Records.
 Songs on the album contain "It’s a Dream", "Look Around You", and "Suicide".
 The Pengwins recorded with Rick Derringer at Bearsville Studios in New York and in Memphis with producer Jim Dickinson, and by Columbia and Polygram.